Careers and Placements offers you:

 The earlier you start thinking about your future, the better.
 The time during your postgraduate degree will go very quickly!
 Postgraduate students are welcome at our events, see the complete listing in Handshake.

 To help you think about, and prepare for, Life after a Masters, you may be interested in the following careers sessions and presentations.
-Note: you should log into the Yorkshare VLE first, before clicking on the recording links below.

-Autumn term events specifically designed for postgraduate students include:
+Summer term events specifically for postgraduates:

 To get started with career planning, use the Get ideas web pages.